Jim Rohn on "What does success mean?"

 (Jim) Well, I think the ultimate success, which I teach in my seminar, is living a good life.

 Part of it is income.
-Part of its financial independence Part of it is objectives that you achieve, dreams coming true, family, children, grandchildren, good friends, productivity.
-Its a wide range.
+Part of it’s financial independence Part of it is objectives that you achieve, dreams coming true, family, children, grandchildren, good friends, productivity.
+It’s a wide range.

-Its all encompassing, the word “success”.
+It’s all encompassing, the word “success”.

-Its not just your job, your income, your fortune.
+It’s not just your job, your income, your fortune.
 Not just your paycheck or your bank account.
 But everything.
 From all of your achievements during your life to trying your best to design a way to make it all give you a good life.

 So, we’re talk about design.
 We’ll get to ambition.